The Mind Body Gut Company

 Autumn

 Chinese Medicine recognises five seasons, with the addition of late-Summer, associated with the stomach and spleen.
-Late-Summer transitions to Autumn at the Autumn equinox.
+Late-Summer transitions to Autumn at the Autumn Equinox.

 The spleen plays a role in the overall balance of the body.
 Chinese Medicine teaches us to support the spleen for immune function and blood sugar balance during the

 Chinese Medicine recognises five seasons, with the addition of late-Summer, associated with the stomach and spleen.
-Late-Summer transitions to Autumn at the Autumn equinox.
+Late-Summer transitions to Autumn at the Autumn Equinox.

 The spleen plays a role in the overall balance of the body.
 Chinese Medicine teaches us to support the spleen for immune function and blood sugar balance during the Autumn months.
 Warming foods are recommended during the cooler seasons.